How to Become a Barber in Kansas

 You must take your licensing exam once you graduate from a Kansas barber school.
 You need proof you completed your required schooling, then submit an application, a $100 exam fee and an $80 license fee, an email address, and a copy of a government-issued ID.

-The licensing exam is divided into three parts: a written exam developed and administered by the National Interstate Council of State Boards of Cosmetology, or NIC; a practical exam in which you demonstrate your skills on both a mannequin and a live model; and a Kansas Rules and Regulations exam.
+There are three barber license exams in KS: a written and a practical exam developed by the National Interstate Council of State Boards of Cosmetology, or NIC, and a Kansas Rules and Regulations exam.

-The practical and rules and regulations parts are usually given on the same day, while the written exam is conducted at a separate time and location.
-Practical exams are offered at least twice a year, and the written exam is scheduled directly with the NIC.
+The practical and rules and regulations tests are usually given on the same day, while the written exam is conducted at a separate time and location.
+Practical exams are offered at least twice a year, and the written exam is scheduled directly with a testing center.

 You must score at least 80% on each part of the exam to receive your license.
 It's a good idea to study, which is why the board offers exam aids and practical exam kit requirements on its website.